Alternative Names: Webcam

 Parking directions: Park on the beach at pure blue (£2 per day) also directly behind the beach cost £3 per visit during the summer months.

 Lat & Long: 50.125216, -5.093677 Postcode TR11 5H

 Underwater directions: Head out to 3-4m and turn left (east) and follow the reef along and back. or head right and there is a reef the same as the left.
 If you head straight out there is some sea grass and the chance of seeing thornback rays.
-The wreck of the Ben Asdale a 422-ton fishing trawler in the north of the bay.
-There are a few large parts of the wreck left and bits are always visible even on a high tide, so you should have no problems finding her.
-If you have an U/W Camera take it as you will get lots of good shots here.
+There is the wreck of the Ben Asdale a 422-ton fishing trawler in the north of the bay and there are a few large parts of the wreck left and bits are always visible even on a high tide, so you should have no problems finding her.
+If you have an U/W Camera take it as you will get lots of good shots here. (see pictures below)

 Site Hazards: No major hazards here except occasional boat traffic so an SMB is required.
 Its a long swim to the wreck so would recommend snorkelling.

 Nearest Public phone: Contact me

 Mobile Network service: Most networks work here.